 The point cut dates back to the mid 14th century; this cut is a simple polishing of the octahedral crystal faces to create even and unblemished facets.
+It was the first diamond cut ever created.
 By the mid 15th century, the point cut was improved upon by having one-half of the octahedron sawn off, creating a table cut.

 Diamonds cut this way appear black to the eye.
 They do not reveal the "fire" that diamonds are known for today.
 During this era, colored gemstones such as ruby and sapphire were much more popular.